 Places to Find a Fluffy French Bulldog Puppies for Sale and Adoption

 - REO Ranch – This farm is located in California, and they do not breed for color or any particular trait.
-They just happen to have produced pups with Ls genes, so you better check their page.
+They also produce pups with Lh genes, so it is best to coordinate with them to source one.

-- Frenchie World – This kennel facility prioritizes the health of their dogs over conformations.
-They’ll present to you the vet evaluations and other papers related to your dog’s health without you even asking.
+- Frenchie World – This kennel facility prioritizes the health of its dogs over conformation.
+They’ll present the vet evaluations and other papers related to your dog’s health without you even asking.

-Your chances of adopting a Fluffy Frenchie is slim, but there’s no harm in visiting a few rescues to check if they have one in their care.
+Your chances of adopting a Fluffy Frenchie may be slim, but it is still worth visiting a few rescues specializing in French Bulldogs to check if they have one in their care.
 Here are the top French Bulldog rescues you can contact:

 - French Bulldog Rescue Network – This rescue aims to rehabilitate and rehome Frenchies from puppy mills, import brokers, and pet owners.
 Behind the organization are a bunch of volunteers you can talk to if you want to adopt.

-- Chicago French Bulldog Rescue – This rescue is launched with the goal to protect Frenchies from abusive owners.
-They are currently running through donations and are very willing to have their dogs adopted.
+- Chicago French Bulldog Rescue – This rescue is launched with the goal of protecting Frenchies from abusive owners.
+They are currently running through donations and are working on the proper rehoming of the rescues under their care.

 Frequently Asked Questions